 Tonight: Wednesday, March 23, 2011, 6 p.m.

 Stephen A. Schwarzman Building, Margaret Liebman Berger Forum

 Widely known for his self-portraiture and explorations of identity in his photographs, videos, and performances, artist Lyle Ashton Harris has spent the last decade creating a monumental series of sepia-toned portraits with the large-format

-by Jason Baumann, Coordinator of Collection Assessment, Humanities & LGBT Collections February 18, 2011
+by Jason Baumann, Coordinator of Humanities and LGBT Collections, Stephen A. Schwarzman Building February 18, 2011

 Head up to the Schomburg Center tonight for the opening sessions and amazing concert of multi-site conference sponsored by New York University, the New York Public Library's Schomburg Center for Research in Black Culture, the Brecht Forum, and the Studio Museum of Harlem.

 FRIDAY, FEBRUARY 18, 2011, 5:30PMThe Schomburg Center for Research in Black Culture,Langston Hughes Auditorium, NYPL515 Malcolm X Boulevard (@135th Street), NY, NYOpening Reception: 5:30pm-6:15pm...Opening Plenary Roundtable: Read More ›